Robot Chicken DC Comics Special 2: Villains in Paradise

 Robot Chicken DC Comics Special 2: Villains in Paradise is an episode of the television comedy series Robot Chicken and it was aired as a half-hour special during Cartoon Network's Adult Swim on April 6, 2014.
 It serves as the sequel to the Robot Chicken DC Comics Special that focuses more on the Legion of Doom and is followed by Robot Chicken DC Comics Special III: Magical Friendship.

 Segments

 Arkham Breakout

-In the opening segment, the DC villains escape from Arkham Asylum, which is being guarded by the characters of Robot Chicken.
+In the opening segment, the villains escape from Arkham Asylum, which is being guarded by the characters of Robot Chicken.

 Buying Cookies

 Bizarro has difficulty communicating with a girl scout.

 Working for Doom

-At the headquarters of the Legion of Doom, the villains have their typical everyday problems.
-Scarecrow gets his foot briefly stuck in the swamp and gets violated by an alligator.
-Sinestro works to use his key card which does not work as Riddler asks if he is operating it right.
-Lex Luthor brings his daughter Lena to work at Hall of Doom Coffee during her spring break as she takes Darkseid's order.
+At the headquarters of the Legion of Doom, the villains have mundane problems.
+Lex Luthor brings his daughter Lena to work at Hall of Doom Coffee during her spring break.
 When Black Adam asks Gorilla Grodd if Weather Wizard wants coffee, he states that he texted him.
-Two-Face puts in his order as he tries to flip a coin for his additional orders as the coin accidentally goes into the coin jar.
+Two-Face puts in his order as he tries to flip a coin for his additional orders.
 When Brainiac states that the Wi-Fi password does not work, Poison Ivy advises him to use the Wi-Fi in his brain since he is a super-computer.
-Brainiac explains to her that he has 3G where he is in a family plan where his mom blows through all his data watching Castle on Netflix leaving him with no minutes.
-Grodd interacts with Lena where he sympathizes her plight and suggests that they should follow each other on Twitter where Damon Lindelof once favorited his Tweet.
+Brainiac explains to her that he has 3G and that his mother is using all the data, leaving him with no minutes.
+Grodd interacts with Lena, sympathizing her plight and suggesting that they should follow each other on Twitter.
 Grodd then talks to Adam about Lena and spring break.
 Weather Wizard replies to Grodd's text stating that he wants an Americano.
 Adam has Grodd tell him that they already left.